adrianoosses/final-back/README.md

 ## SET UP
 <a name="db"></a>
 ### Option 1: Heroku: https://mejorprecio-back.herokuapp.com
+[NOTE: if you're interested on test this application, you'll need a test code]
 ### Option 2: local
 1. Clone the repository into your machine
 ```